-Transit stops should be highly visible locations that pedestrians can reach easily by means of accessible travel use should be as direct as possible.
+Transit stops should be highly visible locations that pedestrians can reach easily by means of accessible travel routes.
+Access to the bus stop via sidewalk connections from an adjacent intersection, sidewalk, or nearest land use should be as direct as possible.
 Transit stops should also be strategically placed to not block crosswalks or sight lines of vulnerable road users and adequate crossing opportunities should be provided in the area surrounding the transit stop.
 This countermeasure should be considered on corridors serviced by transit.